|Pilot 2nd Lt. Edward F. Barker, O-821440 (MIA / KIA, BR) Herkimer, NY

 Afterwards, Baker's P-47 developed an oil leak and he landed safely at Finschafen Airfield for repairs.
 He took off again and returned to Nadzab Airfield at 4:30pm.

 Both P-47s were scheduled to return to Nadzab Airfield at at 11:30am.
-When both aircraft failed to return by 12:30, their unit FEAF CRTC was notified.
+When both aircraft failed to return by 12:30, FEAF CRTC School was notified.
 Immediately, a B-25 searched the Markham Valley area without results.
 Afterwards, all available P-47s and P-38s searched the same area without results.
 All area airfields were checked for information with nil results (in fact P-47 piloted by Baker had landed safely at Finschafen Airfield for repairs) and returned at 4:30pm and reported Barker as Missing In Action (MIA).

 This P-47 crashed at 6,000' elevation in the Kua Valley near Pindui.